abhishekbhakat/claude-context/packages/core/README.md

 ## File Synchronization Architecture

-Claude Context implements an intelligent file synchronization system that efficiently tracks and processes only the files that have changed since the last indexing operation.
+Code Context implements an intelligent file synchronization system that efficiently tracks and processes only the files that have changed since the last indexing operation.
 This dramatically improves performance when working with large codebases.

 ![File Synchronization Architecture](../../assets/file_synchronizer.png)